-The significance of each poison depends both on the yield, decay rates and its absorption cross-section.
-During reactor operation equilibrium is eventually reached if a radioisotope is produced at a constant rate, for after several half-lives the rate of decay will equal the rate of production.
-Most fission products have low absorption cross-section, but there are very important exceptions.
+Each poison’s significance depends on the yield, decay rates, and absorption cross-section.
+Equilibrium is eventually reached during reactor operation if a radioisotope is produced at a constant rate.
+After several half-lives, the rate of decay will equal the production rate.
+Most fission products have a low absorption cross-section, but there are very important exceptions.
 These isotopes are described in the following table.

-As can be seen, most of these isotopes are stable and some undergo a decay.
-From this point of view, we distinguish between neutron poisons, which causes reactor poisoning and neutron poisons, which causes reactor slagging.
+As can be seen, most of these isotopes are stable, and some undergo decay.
+From this point of view, we distinguish between neutron poisons, which causes reactor poisoning, and neutron poisons, which cause reactor slagging.

-The isotope with short half-life (e.g., xenon-135) is known as reactor poison, while the isotope that is long-lived or even stable is known as reactor slag.
-The neutron absorbing fission products xenon-135 and samarium-149 have particular operational importance.
+The isotope with a short half-life (e.g., xenon-135) is known as reactor poison, while the isotope that is long-lived or even stable is known as reactor slag.
+The neutron-absorbing fission products xenon-135 and samarium-149 have particular operational importance.

 Their concentrations can change quickly, producing major changes in neutron absorption on a relatively short time scale.
-Because these two fission product poisons remove neutrons from the reactor, they will have an impact on the thermal utilization factor and thus keff and reactivity.
-Importance of xenon-135 and samarium-149 is so high, that it will be discussed in separate section.
+Because these two fission product poisons remove neutrons from the reactor, they will impact the thermal utilization factor and thus keff and reactivity.
+The importance of xenon-135 and samarium-149 is so high that they will be discussed separately.

-It must be noted, neutron-absorbing materials, also called neutron poisons, are intentionally inserted into some types of reactors in order to lower the high reactivity of their initial fresh fuel load.
+It must be noted neutron-absorbing materials, also called neutron poisons, are intentionally inserted into some types of reactors to lower the high reactivity of their initial fresh fuel load.
 Some of these poisons deplete as they absorb neutrons during reactor operation, while others remain relatively constant.

 Reactor Slagging – Reactor Slag

-As was written, an isotope that is long-lived or even stable is known as reactor slag.
-The accumulation of these parasitic absorbers is known as reactor slagging and determines the lifetime of nuclear fuel in a reactor, since their buildup causes (together with a decrease in fissile material) continuous decrease in core reactivity.
+As was written, an isotope long-lived or even stable is known as reactor slag.
+The accumulation of these parasitic absorbers is known as reactor slagging and determines the lifetime of nuclear fuel in a reactor.
+Their buildup causes (together with a decrease in fissile material) a continuous decrease in core reactivity.